Unrealized Projects 1930-1934

 LADY FROM THE SEA (early 1930s)

-Garbo said that she suggested and begged Mayer to make a film version about Ibsen's famous play but Mayer declined.
+Garbo said that she begged Mayer to make a film version of the Ibsen play, but Mayer declined.

 SOURCE: GARBO book

-Garbo said that she suggested and begged Mayer to make a film version about Ibsen's famous play but Mayer declined.
+Garbo wanted Mayer to make a film version of Ibsen's famous play but Mayer declined.

 SOURCE: GARBO book